Weathering and mass movement in river valleys

 Weathering in river valleys

-Mechanical weathering is the break down of rock without any changes in its chemical composition.
+Mechanical weathering is the breakdown of rock without any changes in its chemical composition.
 An example of mechanical weathering is freeze-thaw.
 Freeze-thaw weathering occurs when the temperature alternates above and below freezing.

 Carbonation weathering is another form of chemical weathering.
 The process involves slightly acidic rainwater reacting with minerals, causing them to dissolve, breaking the rock down.